What Courses Do You Take in a Business Management Program?

 Entrepreneurs bring innovative products and services to the market.

-An entrepreneurship concentration provides advanced training in topics like launching a business venture and securing capital.
+An entrepreneurship concentration provides advanced training for launching a business venture and securing capital.
 You’ll also learn how to foster innovation and work in venture capital.

 The concentration emphasizes skills like leadership, strategic thinking, and creativity.
 With entrepreneurial skills, you can establish new businesses and bring innovative approaches to established organizations.